FredericV90/FredericV90/README.md

-Hello, my name is Frédéric, also known as sp4ce.
+Hello, my name is **Frédéric**, using the nickname sp4ce.
-I'm a passionate full-stack developer with a strong focus
+I'm a Front-End Developer with  a passion for UI/UX design,
-on front-end development and UI/UX design.
-I’ve also
-competed in video games tournaments on Counter-Strike.
+I’ve also competed in video games tournaments on Counter-Strike.

 * 🔫 Me [at Electronic Sports World Cup](https://sp4ce.dev/upload/player.jpg)
 * 📷 [My few photographs](https://photo.sp4ce.dev) *built with **Nuxt/Django***